Meta-Learning for Domain Generalization in Semantic Parsing: Experiments

-Compared with the mono-lingual setting of Spider, the performance margin by DG-MAML is more significant in the cross-lingual setting of Chinese Spider.
-This is presumably due to that heuristic schema-linking features, which help promote domain generalization for Spider, are not feasible in Chinese Spider.
-We will elaborate on this in Section~\ref{subsec:analysis}.
+\paragraph{Non-BERT Models} DG-MAML boosts the performance of non-BERT base parsers on Spider and Chinese Spider by \enspidermargin{} and \chspidermargin{} respectively, showing its effectiveness in promoting domain generalization.
+In comparison, the performance margin for DG-MAML is more significant in the cross-lingual setting of Chinese Spider.
+This is presumably due to the fact that heuristic schema-linking features, which help promote domain generalization for Spider, are not applicable in Chinese Spider.
+We will present more analysis on this in Section~\ref{subsec:analysis}.

+\paragraph{BERT Models} Most importantly, improvements on both datasets are not cancelled out when the base parsers are augmented with pre-trained representations.
+On Spider, the improvements brought by DG-MAML remain roughly the same when the base parser is integrated with BERT-base.
+As a result, our base parser augmented with BERT-base and DG-MAML achieves the best execution accuracy compared with previous models.
+On Chinese Spider, DG-MAML helps the base parser with multilingual BERT achieve a substantial improvement.
+Overall, DG-MAML consistently boosts the performance of the base parser, and is complementary to using pre-trained representations.